Consensys/go-corset/README.md

 trace or binary constraint file, etc.  We now examine a selection of the most useful top-level commands:

-- [Check](#check).
-This command allows one to check whether a given trace (or batch of traces) satisfies a given set of constraints.
+- [`go-corset check`](#check) allows one to check whether a given trace (or batch of traces) satisfies a given set of constraints.
 If a failure arises, a useful error report can be provided.
 - [Compile](#check).
 This command allows one to compile a given set of Corset source files into a single binary file.
-This is useful for packaging the constraints up for use with other tools, etc.
+This is useful for packaging up constraints for use with other tools, etc.
 - [Debug](#debug).
 This command provides various ways of examining a given set of constraints.
 For example, one can print out the low level arithmetic intermediate representation (AIR) which is